American History Quiz: How Well Do You Know U.S. History?

 Read More

 #7.
-Who was the leader of the Confederate States during the Civil War?
+What was the main cause of the American Civil War?

 You May Also Like